 - Type the following command in the Terminal window.

-After you've tried the above ways, the pink screen of death of your Mac still exists.
-It indicates your Mac with severer problems.
-The real troublemakers are related to the compatibility, system, and kernel.
+If the pink screen of death of your Mac still exists after you've tried the above ways, it indicates that your Mac has severer problems.
+The real troublemakers may be related to the system, software, and hardware.

-Software incompatibility means the particular software doesn't have the ability to run on some operating system.
+Software incompatibility means the particular software (Usually the third-party software) doesn't have the ability to run on some operating system.
 If the software is forced to working on a specific system, problems will appear like the pink screen.

-The pink screen is prone to emerge after you've upgraded the system, like upgrading macOS Catalina to macOS Big Sur.
-That is because the software hasn't been updated to run on a new system.
+The pink screen is prone to emerge on your Mac after you've upgraded the system, like upgrading macOS Catalina to macOS Big Sur.
+That is because the third-party software hasn't been updated to run on a new system.

 Boot into Safe Mode on an Intel-based Mac: